 PureChem services its customers from its locations in Carlyle, Saskatchewan and Nisku, Alberta as well as from twenty four stock point locations located in four provinces.
-Sialco designs and manufactures industry leading fracture stimulation and production chemicals from its state-of-the-art high temperature chemical reacting and manufacturing facility located in Delta BC.
+PureChem is also currently constructing a new field service centre and warehouse facility in Grande Prairie, Alberta.
+This new facility will create logistics efficiencies and will include direct rail access to provide better service to PureChem's customers in the Montney and Duvernay oil plays.
+Sialco designs and manufactures industry leading fracture stimulation and production chemicals from its state-of-theart high temperature chemical reacting and manufacturing facility located in Delta BC.